 Ancient Irish Forts

-For history lovers, make sure to check out Charles Fort, built during the 17th century on the edge of Kinsale Harbour, the unique star-shaped fort has played a powerful part in Ireland’s history.
-Very little has changed about the fort making it worthwhile to explore as well as the stunning views of the ocean and the Cork countryside on display.
+For history lovers, check out Charles Fort, built during the 17th century on the edge of Kinsale Harbour.
+The unique star-shaped fort has played an influential part in Ireland’s history.
+Very little has changed about the fort, making it worthwhile to explore, and the stunning views of the ocean and the Cork countryside are on display.

 Small-Town Love